JAZZ ACADEMY OF MUSIC (JAM) CAMP

 |Masters Class||During the course of the camp, various established recording artists will be invited to work with the students and share their experiences as a recording artist.|

-Performing this year with the 2014 “JAM” Camp Students is a surprise guest artist!
+Performing this year with the 2017 “JAM” Camp Students is TBD!

 The camp will culminate with a student concert.
 The concert will be open to the public and will cost $12.00 per person.
 The students will perform the musical selections that they have learned and created over the course of the camp in big band and combo formats.